-Cost per click represents demand for a keyword or phrase.
+Cost- per-click represents the demand for a keyword or phrase.
 The more businesses that bid on a keyword or phrase, the more companies will pay per click.

 Search engines provide an average cost per click numbers per keyword category covering a 30-60 day period.
 These numbers provide context and help advertisers understand how their campaign is performing.
 If over the average, there is a problem with ad copy or web page relevance.

-Pro Tip: A well performing AdWords or search engine marketing campaign will show decreased in cost per click (CPC) over time (3 months) compared to the published CPC averages.
+Pro Tip: A well-performing AdWords or search engine marketing campaign will show a decreased in cost per click (CPC) over time (3 months) compared to the published CPC averages.
 If the (campaign) cost per click is flat or is higher than average, there may be issues.

 5. Search Engine Marketing Ad Impression Share

 Definition: The number of times your SEM or pay per click ad runs on a search engine vs. the number of impressions available for purchase.

 Use impression share to understand scale within ad groups.
 If the budget of the campaign is reporting a 10 percent impression share, then the pay per click ad is only showing or targeting 10 percent of the available impressions.
 A 10 percent share also means that there is an opportunity to spend 80 to 90 percent more within the keyword groups.